jspawar-dev/data-eng/scraper/README.md

 Login Password used is '1234', adjust code to establish a connection if your password is different.

 \c amazon - connects to the amazon database

+# Files

+main.py - Basic web scraper, gets all books on every page, Saves to .csv.
+No preprocessing, No saving to PostgreSQl commented.py - Advanced web scraper, get all books on every page, preprocesses data before saving to .csv and PostgreSQL.
+(Fully commented to explain the logic and syntax) preprocessed.py - Advanced web scraper, get all books on every page, preprocesses data before saving to .csv and PostgreSQL.
+(Same as commented.py but without extensive commenting) books.csv - .csv file containing books scraped from amazon.